zarzycki/betacast/README.md

 This step just requires a built and tested case of CESM.
 Any source mods or other specific namelist settings should be applied directly to this case.
 It is only necessary to show the model is stable for a few hours.

 🔴 **IMPORTANT NOTE**: The resolution defined in this step *must* be the resolution you are using for your experiments since CESM determines atmospheric resolution at build time.
 For example, if you set up 1deg CESM configuration and then use 0.25deg grids/initial conditions the model will crash!
+See the `--res` flag and associated CESM documentation for more information about supported resolutions.

 **CESM example:**